signalogic/SigSRF_SDK/mediaTest_readme.md

 Code running in [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib) doesn't know that time has been accelerated.
 For example, if you see a packet push alarm saying "stream X has pushed no packets for 15 seconds" in FTRT mode, you would see the same warning in real-time.

-Concurrently specifiying AFAP mode with Real-Time Interval -r0 command line entry and applying the USE_PACKET_ARRIVAL_TIMES flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in [-dN command line options](#user-content-mediamincommandlineoptions) will produce undefined behavior.
+Concurrently specifiying AFAP mode with Real-Time Interval -r0 command line entry and applying the USE_PACKET_ARRIVAL_TIMES flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in the [-dN command line argument](#user-content-mediamincommandlineoptions) will produce undefined behavior.

 <a name="Peformance"></a>
 ## Performance